defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 - Note down mainboard revisions used from some of DEFENSE MECHANISM's recordings
 - If possible, note down specific CPU versions used (tricker to access physically, but these give out a bigger story than mainboard revisions do)
 - Lights on/off variables for GBASP series
-- Pocket (prosound, capacitor upgrade)
 - Light (prosound, capacitor upgrade)
 - Advance (prosound, capacitor upgrade)
 - SP (both models) (capacitor upgrade if possible)
 - Kong Feng GB Boy Colour (carries the pitch bend envelope bug)
 - Investigate non-GB mode for GBA devices
 - Add pros/cons/verdict segments
+- Add easy-to-read comparison chart
-- Pinpoint more resonances (especially GBASP prosound)
+- Get resonances of SP-101 prosound

 ### DOCUMENT CHANGELOG